LIFEHUBBER

 Agent-reliability focus

-The notable angle is that the benchmark is not only about text similarity.
+The benchmark is not only about text similarity.
 It is organized around whether document structure, content faithfulness, formatting, and grounding hold up well enough for autonomous use.

 Availability